gallexi/darray/README.md

 foo* my_arr = da_alloc(10, sizeof(foo));
 foo some_element = my_arr[4]; // works as expected
 ```

+## Building
+The `makefile` included with the darray library contains four targets.
+All targets (except install) output to the `build` directory.

++ `make build` - Build the darray static library.
++ `make install` - Install the darray header and lib files locally.
++ `make unit_tests` - Build unit tests for the darray library.
+The environment variable `EMU_ROOT` must be set to the root directory of [EMU](https://github.com/VictorSCushman/EMU) (the testing framework used for the darray library) for this target to build.
++ `make perf_tests` - Build performance tests comparing the darray library against both built-in arrays and `std::vector` all at `-O3` optimization.

 ## API

 ### Creation and Deletion